 There’s a reason why S&W, Glock, and HK are major manufacturers of notable firearms — their guns work without fuss.
 While it’s important to be armed with a reliable gun in stressful situations, it’s critical that you have the training and muscle memory to be able to use your weapon safely and effectively.

-Does It Have an Effective Stopping Power?
+Does It Have Effective Stopping Power?

 If your firearm is for defense against attackers, effective stopping power is crucial (some calibers, like a .22, are not powerful enough to stop an attacker).